gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Set-AadrmKeyProperties.md

 ```

 ### -Active
-Specifies key state of the key.
+Changes the state of the key object.

-Active means that Rights Management uses the key to protect all new content.
-After set is successful, the previously active key becomes archived.
-Specify a value of $True to set the TPD to be active.
-Users in your organization begin to use the new TPD to help protect documents.
-Existing users do not start to use the new keys until they are reactivated.

-Can only be set to true.
-Key state cannot be changed to Archived.
-To archive specified key you need to select another key to activate.
+If the state of a key object is *Active*, then the Azure Rights Management Service uses this key to encrypt/decrypt all new content.
+The parameter only takes a value of $True, and the state of an Active key object cannot be explicitly set to *Archived*.
+To archive the current active key object, select another key object to activate instead.

 ```yaml
 Type: Bool